Meso-scale size effects of material heterogeneities on crack propagation in brittle solids: Perspectives from phase-field simulations: Introduction

 \section{Introduction}

 Structural materials such as glass and ceramics find applications across multiple industrial sectors, from aerospace to defense, where extreme environments (such as high-speed impact) are often encountered.
-However, these strong and lightweight materials are often brittle, and this creates significant concerns regarding product reliability in safety-critical applications.
+However, these strong and lightweight materials are often brittle.
 Thus, it has been a common practice to toughen a brittle material by adding a second material phase to alter the fracture behavior.
 Such approaches often result in mesoscale material heterogeneities: the heterogeneity length scale is large compared to that of the process zone, but small compared to that of the application (which gives rise to ``extrinsic toughening mechanisms" \cite{ritchie2011conflicts, hossain2014effective}).
 As such, this practice enjoys a very high-dimensional design space in terms of not only what material to choose as the second phase but also how to configure this second phase spatially with respect to the base material phase, given the significant separation of length scales.

 The biggest challenge, therefore, lies in how we effectively explore this design space (in terms of choosing materials and their geometrical configurations) to minimize the well-known tradeoff between strength and toughness \cite{ritchie2011conflicts, ashby2013materials}.
 For instance, adding a more compliant or tougher phase can help arrest a propagating crack, thereby toughening the material.
 However, such inclusions can also lead to a decrease in the overall stiffness and strength.
-Historically, this design space has been explored by focusing on the choice of the second phase material.
+Historically, this design space has been explored by focusing on the choice of the second-phase material.
 Examples include crystallized ceramic inclusions in an LS$_2$ glass matrix \cite{serbena2015crystallization} and TiC particles in a SiC ceramic matrix \cite{wei1984improvements}.
-The issue is that, partly due to synthesis and processing limitations, the resulting geometrical configuration of the material heterogeneity is usually stochastic and not well-controlled, leaving the geometrical aspect (a considerable portion of this design space) largely unexplored.
+The issue is that, partly due to synthesis and processing limitations, the resulting geometrical configuration of the material heterogeneity is usually stochastic and not well controlled, leaving the geometrical aspect (a considerable portion of this design space) largely unexplored.